With a little TLC and some inexpensive wood we can fix that!

 Last week I went to pick up some free wood (that I found in the free section of craig’s list) and was surprised to find they had a few other things for free too.
 Like the above cheap laminate cabinet, and a beat up folding table.
 I grabbed the wood and threw the other two items in as well…you never know right…

 I quickly set to work, using some of the scrap wood I had gotten and pieces from my own huge scrap pile.
-I used 2×4’s on the bottom and glued and nailed them all around the bottom edges.
+You can see I used 2×4’s on the bottom and glued and nailed them all around the bottom edges.
 This serves two purposes, to beef up the base so I can add trim and have somewhere to nail it into, and to have a place to add feet or casters on the bottom.

 Once the base was added I flipped the cabinet over and looked for scraps to add to the top.
 I wanted to use a thinner material so I could add 1×2’s for the trim later and I happened to find some fun scraps…Can you guess where they are from?